ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/local/libexec/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is the base directory for housing user custom supplied non-user, system-only, critical, programs and applications to extend its functionalities from *Full Catalogue* stage to *Complete* stage.
-This means it can operate in `Multi-Users` mode.
+This is the base directory for housing user custom supplied, non-critical, non-user system-only programs and applications to extend its functionalities from *Full Catalogue* stage to *Complete* stage.
+This means it can operate in `Multi-User` mode.

-The goal is to extend the OS functionalities upto its complete user's system-wide customization level.
-At this point, the OS should be fully operable as configured by the user.
+The goal is to extend the OS' functionalities to its complete form.
+At this stage, the OS can operate as per its distributor's engineering specifications and customized as per user.

-All programs and applications here are **NOT AVAILABLE** as callable commands to any users.
-Sysadmins (users in `wheel` group) and root account must execute them via full pathing manually.
+All programs and applications here are **NOT AVAILABLE** as callable commands to any user.
+Sysadmins (users in `wheel` group) and root account must execute them via full filepath manually.

-Generally, you **SHOULD AND STRONGLY ENCOURAGED** to place your custom supplied programs and applications here.
-The sole reason with the split between `/usr/libexec` and `/usr/local/libexec` is to ensure you **DO NOT** interfere with your OS' distributor installed packages (they are in `/usr/libexec`) and allows them to smoothly update the OS from time-to-time.
+Generally, you **SHOULD AND STRONGLY ENCOURAGED** to place your distributor's unregistered programs here (e.g. from a custom package elsewhere).
+It will be available to all users system-wide.

 This directory **MUST NOT** have any sub-directory.